-- Carrying out enhanced rehabilitation with the application of enhanced peat rehabilitation measures to re-wet peat and slow water movement across the site. - Optimising hydrological conditions for the development of wetlands, Reed swamp and fen on shallow cutaway peat, and eventually naturally functioning wetland and peatland habitats. - Optimising hydrological conditions for the development of embryonic Sphagnum-rich vegetation communities on deeper residual peat. - Stabilisation or improvement in water quality parameters (e.g. suspended solids). - Environmental stabilisation. - Rehabilitation will support the National Policies on Climate Action and GHG mitigation by maintaining and enhancing the current condition peat storage capacity of the bog (locking the carbon into the ground).
-In time, it is expected that the bog will develop its carbon sink function, in part, as Sphagnumrich communities develop across the bog.
-It will also support Ireland's commitments towards Water Framework Directive and the National River Basin Management Plan 2018-2021.
+- Meeting conditions of the IPC licence; - Stabilisation or improvement in water quality parameters; - Optimising hydrological conditions for climate action benefits as part of PCAS.
+This will be achieved via intensive re-wetting. - Optimising hydrological conditions for the development of wetlands, Reed swamp and fen on shallow cutaway peat, and eventually naturally functioning wetland and peatland habitats. - Optimising hydrological conditions for the development of embryonic Sphagnum-rich vegetation communities in suitable deep residual peat areas. - Rehabilitation will support the National Policies on Climate Action and GHG mitigation by maintaining and enhancing the current condition peat storage capacity of the bog (locking the carbon into the ground).
+In time, it is expected that the bog will develop its carbon sink function, in part, as Sphagnum communities develop across the bog.
+It will also support Ireland's commitments towards Water Framework Directive and the National River Basin Management Plan 2018-2021 and future National River Basin Management Plans. - Optimising hydrological conditions for the protection of exposed archaeological structures, their retention in situ and preservation into the future.